tcler/tcler.github.io/_posts/2020-09-17-Use-Case-of-OCR-In-Test-Automation.md

 -  cloud-init &emsp;&emsp;&emsp;&emsp;&emsp;#for cloud image of many linux distributions. see: [kiss-vm -I](https://github.com/tcler/kiss-vm-ns)

 and they don't redirect tty to console and disable sshd by default. this means
-I also can not use expect to automate the install and configure steps..
+I can not automate the install and configuration steps by using expect(1) ..

 Should we always install and configure these systems **manually** in VNC ??!!
 does VNC support text mode ? no, see [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing)